matwoodatms/hat-trick/codingSetup.md

+# Getting ready for a GUI
+We're going to use wx to create a GUI python application.
+To get it, use:
+`sudo apt-get install python-wxtools`

 # Developing remotely from MacOS
 You can use SSH to administer the Raspberry Pi remotely, which is super helpful if you've connected a tiny 240x240 screen...